Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 Next, repeat the same steps to assign roles for the Survey.WebAPI application.

-Important: A user should always have the same roles in both Survey and Survey.WebAPI.
+> Important: A user should always have the same roles in both Survey and Survey.WebAPI.
 Otherwise, the user will have inconsistent permissions, which may lead to 403 (Forbidden) errors from the Web API.

 Now go back to the app and sign in again.
-Click **My Surveys**" If the user is assigned to the SurveyAdmin or SurveyCreator role, you will see a **Create Survey** button, indicating that the user has permissions to create a new survey.
+Click **My Surveys**.
+If the user is assigned to the SurveyAdmin or SurveyCreator role, you will see a **Create Survey** button, indicating that the user has permissions to create a new survey.

 ![My surveys](media/running-the-app/screenshot3.png)